mission-focused/community/content/posts/connected-benefits.md

 * Package your intentions.
 * Design for recovery without intervention.
 * Treat every part of the system as if it might fail.
+* Treat data as an influencer of runtime - rather than a baked-in assumption.

 That’s not just useful for submarines or space missions.
 It’s how you build robust systems — anywhere.